Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you prefer not to pay a ’system maintenance fee’ there are a number of self-serve payment methods available to you:

-All trash and recycling carts need to be out by 7:00 am on your respected day of every week.
+All trash and recycling carts need to be out by 7:00 a.m. on your respective day of every week.
 In the event of a holiday, your trash will be picked up one day later.
 If you do not know your service day please check the collection map below.

 Please ensure the trash and recycle carts are separated by at least three (3) feet, and are also three (30 feet away from obstacles such as mailboxes, cars, fences, gas meters, and drainage ditches.
 Carts should be placed on the curb with the wheels toward the residence.
 Cart lids must be completely closed.

 We encourage you to try your cart for a few weeks before ordering a second cart.
 If you should decide that you require more than one trash cart, you may call the Utility Billing Department at 972-838-2035 to order a second trash cart.
-You will be charged a nominal fee for each additional trash cart.
-Additional recycle carts are free of charge.
+You will be charged a nominal fee for each additional trash and recycling cart.